AardCrowley/Search-and-Destroy/README.md

 # What are the commands?

 First and foremost, you should learn about **xhelp**.
 That will display, in the client, all the commands listed below.
-Another one you should learn about is **snd update**, which will automatically update the plugin if I make any changes and post about it.
+Another one you should learn about is **snd update**, which will automatically update the plugin if changes are made and I post about it.
 See below for all commands.

 Commands:<br>
 **xset win &lt;on|off&gt;**<br>